 This furnace also may be used as a freestanding central furnace, with its own plenums and ductwork.
-The double 550-cfm blowers provided with this furnace are often sufficient to provide air distribution for average size homes with relatively normal size duct runs.
-NOTE: A large side-mounted multi-speed blower (DAKA #218) may be required for larger homes with longer ductwork.
+The 550-cfm blower provided with this furnace is often sufficient to provide air distribution for average size homes with relatively normal size duct runs.
+NOTE: A second single No. 273 550-cfm blower can be added to the back of the DAKA 621 to increase airflow or a No. 218 side mounted, multi-speed blower may be required for larger homes with longer ductwork.
+Order online at www.dakacorp.com or call 1-800-884-3252.
 As wood burning requires periodic attention, use of this unit as a central furnace is somewhat inconvenient and requires a second heating system (electric baseboard, vented gas room heaters, etc.) to act as a backup.